Title

 Trumanue Lindsey

-As Vice President of Equity & Inclusion, Trumanue leads the Equity & Inclusion Division and the whole Minneapolis College organization on its continued journey of becoming an anti-racist institution.
+As Vice President, Trumanue leads the Equity and Inclusion Division and the whole Minneapolis College organization on its continued journey to becoming an anti-racist institution.
 By engaging the whole campus community, his vision and strategic planning is guiding progress toward creating a climate that promotes inclusive excellence while examining institutional practices through an anti-racist lens.
 Contact Equity & Inclusion.

 Program Coordinator